nyator/entrynest/README.md

 ---

 ## 💡 Usage

+### 👥 User Types & Capabilities

+- **Jobseeker**

+  - Sign up, create and manage a profile.
+  - Search and apply for jobs.
+  - Join mentorship programs and communicate with mentors.
+  - Track application status by email notifications.

+- **Employer**

+  - Register and create a company profile.
+  - Post job openings and manage job listings.
+  - View and manage job applications.
+  - Download and view application resumes.
+  - Communicate with jobseekers and manage hiring process.

+- **Mentor**

+  - Register as a mentor and set up a mentorship profile.
+  - Create mentorship opportunities and manage mentee applications.
+  - Schedule and manage mentorship sessions.
+  - Provide resource for mentees.
+  - Communicate with mentees and provide guidance.

+- **Admin**
+  - Access the admin dashboard.
+  - Manage users (jobseekers, employers, mentors).
+  - Oversee job postings, mentorships, and platform statistics.
+  - Moderate content and manage platform.

+---

 1. **Sign Up / Log In:** Create an account or log in to access your entries.
 2. **Create Entries:** Click the "New Entry" button to add notes or journal logs.